 Fostering a Love of Learning in our children is the central theme that guides all our thoughts and actions here at Hudson Montessori.
-Our small class sizes, supervised by certified staff experienced in the Montessori Method of teaching, allow us to focus on the individual interests and needs of each child entrusted to our care.
+Our small class sizes, supervised by qualified staff experienced in the Montessori Method of teaching, allow us to focus on the individual interests and needs of each child entrusted to our care.

 Our classrooms and curriculum are designed to enhance the senses of our children.
 We work with them in the areas of Practical Life, Sensorial, Language, Math, Cultural, Science and Motor Skills.
 The Montessori Method aims to open children’s minds towards academic development and helps them reach their highest level of potential as individuals.